atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 #### Const constructors

-When your class instances are always immutable, you can enforce this by using a `const` constructor.
+To enforce immutable class instances, use a `const` constructor.
-Defining your constructor as `const` requires all non-static fields in your class to be flagged as `final`:
+Immutable class instances must set all non-static fields to `final`.

 {:.include-lang}
 ```dart